Quality of justice

 Special file concerning the work of the CEPEJ in the field of artificial intelligence and predictive justice

-- Handbook for conducting satisfaction surveys aimed at Court users in the Council of Europe's member States - (12/2016)
+- Report on conducting satisfaction surveys of court users in Council of Europe member States - CEPEJ Studies No. 15 (09/2010)